Football: Who is Ansu Fati, Barcelona's latest talented youngster?

 Such is the club's faith in him, the forward recently signed a deal that will keep him there until 2022 which contains a 100 million euro release clause.
 He was called up by coach Ernesto Valverde following injuries to Messi, Luis Suarez and Ousmane Dembele after impressing for the Under-19 team in pre-season despite being three years younger than most of his team mates.

-Fati missed out on becoming the club's youngster player in a league fixture by 20 days.
+Fati missed out on becoming the club's youngest player in a league fixture by 20 days.
 Vicente Martinez played aged 16 years 278 days in the 1940s.

 According to the club, Barca's youngest debutant was Albert Almasque, who played for the first team in the Macaya Cup in 1902 aged 13 years, 11 months and six days.